Face-to-face or Online – the choice is yours!

 - Advanced Standing Program

-The MSSW Advanced Standing Program can be completed on a full-time (twelve months) or part-time (eighteen to twenty-four months) basis for a total of thirty-seven semester hours.
-Applicants to this program must have a BSW or BSSW degree from a school of social work accredited by the Council on Social Work Education (CSWE) have graduated within 5 years of entry to the MSSW program, and have a minimum cumulative undergraduate GPA of 3.0 to be considered.
+The MSSW Advanced Standing Program can be completed on a full-time (twelve months) or part-time (twenty-four months) basis for a total of thirty-seven semester hours.
+Applicants to this program must have a BSW or BSSW degree from a school of social work accredited by the Council on Social Work Education (CSWE), have graduated within 5 years of entry to the MSSW program, and have a minimum cumulative undergraduate GPA of 3.0 to be considered.
 Advanced Standing students begin classes in the summer term.
 Students will have one field placement (672 hours).

 - Full Time Program